Rumi Spice Empowering Afghan Women

 Each Purchase Contributes to a Peaceful and Prosperous Afghanistan

 Our Afghan partners receive better than 150% of the average daily wage in Afghanistan.
-15% of each purchase goes directly towards our partners in Afghanistan.
 You can have the best quality saffron in the world while making a difference in Afghanistan.